Meaconing

 Successful meaconing can cause aircraft to be lured into "hot" (ambush-ready) landing zones or enemy airspace, ships to be diverted from their intended routes, bombers to expend ordnance on false targets, or ground stations to receive inaccurate bearings or position locations.

 The term 'meacon' is a portmanteau of masking beacon.

 Alleged cases of meaconing

 Iran says it used this technique (among others) to capture a USAF RQ-170 Sentinel drone, causing it to crash land.
 Meaconing in this case could provide a drone with false altitude measurements, causing a crash landing.

-Meaconing is among fringe theories for some aircraft crashes, such as Korean Air Lines Flight 007 and the 2010 Polish Air Force Tu-154 crash.